DKsavasan/ConcertsNearMe/README.md

 * Thomas Lee
 * Doruk Savasan

+## Demo Video:
+* If you want to take a look at the demo video, please play or download Final Demo Video.mp4

 ## API:
 * Geolocation API: We will use this API to get the distance from users' location to the event
 * Ticketmaster API: We will get the genre, time, locations of different events using this API